AlaaProg/DBAPI/README.md

 # dbSqlApi

-give Database for user and all Users have  username AND password for access to  Cpanel database when login give token for user to access  databases from anyapplication by awy api !
+	idea :
+		when new user register
+		Gave one database and username/password to access to controller panel and token to access api to write, read,update and delete

+	like :
+		you use javascript ,html and css need to access to database you can use the ajax to access database by api  to do the select , insert , update and delete (  not need to write backend  )

 ### Step 1 : Install libs